 With IaC in GCP, you can conveniently and rapidly create, update, or even delete the resources without drastic changes to the existing workflow.

-Cloud Deployment Manager is an infrastructure deployment service provided by GCP to automate the creation, configuration, and management of Google Cloud resources.
-You can easily create a set of Google cloud resources and then manage them conveniently as a single unit.
+Cloud Deployment Manager is an infrastructure deployment service provided by GCP to automate Google Cloud resources' creation, configuration, and management.
+You can easily create a set of Google cloud resources and manage them conveniently as a single unit.
 The resources are defined in a configuration file, and the Deployment Manager is then used to create, delete, or modify those resources.
-This configuration file can be added as a part of a code repository to allow anyone to create exactly the same environment with consistent results.
+This configuration file can be added as a part of a code repository to allow anyone to create precisely the same environment with consistent results.

 Chef can be counted among the industry's most notable IaC tools.
-Chef uses the procedural style language wherein the user has to write the Code and step-by-step specify the way to achieve the desired state.
-It is dependent on the user for the determination of an optimal deployment process.
+Chef uses the procedural style language wherein the user has to write the code and step-by-step specify how to achieve the desired state.
+It depends on the user to determine an optimal deployment process.
 Google's collaboration with Chef allows its customers to use the tools of Chef on GCP.
-Google has a dedicated engineering team that manages many integrations to make it easy for their customers to make use of any of the Chef's offerings within the Google Cloud Platform.
+Google has a dedicated engineering team that manages many integrations to make it easy for their customers to use any of the Chef's offerings within the Google Cloud Platform.

 Puppet is yet another open-source configuration management tool that is most commonly used to pull strings on several application servers at once.
-A collection of Puppet-approved modules is offered by Google cloud, which in turn helps the customers in automatic provisioning, configuration, and management of GCP Resources.
-The Puppet modules over GCP allow users to create virtual machines quickly and even fully managed Kubernetes cluster, globally distributed databases, and many other such resources.
+Google Cloud offers a collection of Puppet-approved modules, which helps the customers automatically provision, configure, and manage GCP resources.
+The Puppet modules over GCP allow users to create virtual machines quickly and even fully-managed Kubernetes clusters, globally distributed databases, and many other resources.
 It becomes easier and faster to migrate to Google Cloud by leveraging the existing Puppet configurations to define our cloud infrastructure.

 Ansible is considered the simplest way to automate the provision, configuration, and management of application and IT infrastructure.
 Ansible enables you to execute playbooks to create and manage GCP infrastructure resources.
 Since Google thrives in open-source, it is an active contributor to the vibrant open source community of Ansible.
 The integration of Ansible and GCP provides its users with everything they need to create and manage their IT infrastructure.
-It gives instances and their auto-scaling, management of cloud storage and DNS, and even load balancing and custom networks -- everything.
+It gives instances and their auto-scaling, cloud storage and DNS management, load balancing, and custom networks -- everything.

-Packer is a very lightweight, open-source tool used for the creation of machine images.
+Packer is a very lightweight, open-source tool used to create machine images.
 This is being done in parallel for multiple platforms from a single configuration source.
-It is used over GCP as the Google Compute Builder for quickly launching servers and containers by building automated and repeatable machine images with GCE based on existing images
+It is used over GCP as the Google Compute Builder for quickly launching servers and containers by building automated and repeatable machine images with GCE based on existing images.